Bayesian Inference of Gravity through Realistic 3D Modeling of Wide Binary Orbits: General Algorithm and a Pilot Study with HARPS Radial Velocities: Methodology

 \section{Methodology}

 Following \cite{Chae:2025} I work only with elliptical orbits, meaning that Newtonian or pseudo-Newtonian gravity with a generalized gravitational parameter is considered.
 In this approach, any nonstandard gravity is approximated to be pseudo-Newtonian in wide binary internal dynamics.
+This assumption is completely valid in testing Newtonian gravity and quantifying a degree of deviation from it if there arises a discrepancy with Newton.
+However, this assumption is approximate in testing a specific nonstandard gravity model because its predicted numerical orbits may not be closed ellipses.

 Figure~\ref{fig:Euler2angles} shows a general 3D configuration of the binary orbit with respect to the observer.
 The six components of the relative displacement and the relative velocity given by $\mathbf{r}=(x^\prime,y^\prime,z^\prime)$ and $\mathbf{v}=(v_{x^\prime}, v_{y^\prime}, v_{z^\prime})$ in the observer's $x^\prime y^\prime z^\prime$ frame are determined by four orbit parameters, i.e., $a$ (semi-major axis), $e$ (eccentricity), $\phi_0$ (argument of the periastron), and $\phi$ (phase), and two orientation parameters $i$ (inclination) and $\theta$ (rotation about the $z^\prime$ axis which is related to the argument of the ascending node $\Omega$ by $\Omega =\pi -\theta$ in the figure).
 When $x^\prime$ (separation along the R.A. direction) and $y^\prime$ (separation along the decl.\ direction) are measured with negligibly small errors as in Gaia DR3, they can be used to reduce the number of free parameters by two with mathematical relations.
 I will work with four free parameters $e$, $\phi_0$, $\phi$, and $i$ given the four observational constraints $v_{x^\prime}$, $v_{y^\prime}$, $v_{z^\prime}$, and $z^\prime$ along with their uncertainties.
 Parameters $a$ and $\theta$ follow from the other parameters and the mathematical relations for $x^\prime$ and $y^\prime$ as will be shown below.